-Garden fresh basil is such a yummy treat all summer long, and I crave the fresh harvest flavor during our long winter months.
-Harvesting and storing basil leaves is one of the first things I do as the growing season starts to wind down in late summer, so I can preserve as much of the amazing flavor as I can for winter enjoyment.
+Harvesting and storing basil leaves is one of the first things I do as the season starts to wind down in late summer, so I can preserve as much of the amazing flavor as I can for winter enjoyment.

 Basil is one of those plants that you can harvest from again and again, all summer long.
 It’s so awesome to be able to walk out the back door and harvest garden fresh herbs for cooking, and to be able to have a continuous harvest.

-To keep those yummy leaves growing, just keep pinching off the flowers as they start to grow and that will help encourage your basil plant to grow more leaves instead of using all of it’s energy on flowering.
+To keep those yummy leaves growing, just keep pinching off the flowers as they start to form and that will help encourage your basil plant to produce more leaves instead of using all of its energy on flowering.

 Harvesting And Storing Basil Leaves